natenka/pyneng-book-en/docs/source/book/08_python_basic_examples/f-string.rst

 What to use format or f-strings
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In many cases f-strings are more convenient to use as the template looks more understandable and compact.
-However, there are cases when the format() method is more convenient.
+In many cases f-strings are more convenient to use as template looks more understandable and compact.
+However, there are cases when format() method is more convenient.
 For example:

 .. code:: python